liguowang/cobind/docs/comparison.rst

   :alt: Alternative text

-**(A)** Collocation between CTCF binding sites and the binding sites of 1207 TFs were evaluated uing the six measurements as well as the zscore.
+Collocation between CTCF binding sites and the binding sites of 1207 TFs were evaluated uing the six measurements as well as the zscore.
 Only the top 20 TFs were displayed.